ibm-cloud-architecture/refarch-privatecloud/Installing_ICp_on_aws.md

 Installing an NFS server for persistent storage
 -----------------------------------------------

-Now that you have a working CfC environment, you will need persistent storage.
-In this tutorial we will create an NFS server to be used by CfC for this purpose.
+Now that you have a working ICP environment, you will need persistent storage.
+In this tutorial we will create an NFS server to be used by ICP for this purpose.

 Following the same directions as above, create a new instance.